-Note If you want to deposit your refund directly into your checking or savings account, complete the direct deposit information.
+=Note→ If you want to deposit your refund directly into your checking or savings account, complete the direct deposit information.

 Line 37 - Subtract Line 36 from Line 35.
 This is the amount of overpayment you elect to be applied against your estimated tax obligation.

-Page 4 of 5 If you elect to apply your overpayment against your estimated tax obligation, see Form IL-1040 Instructions for more information.
-If your overpayment accrues interest and you elect to
+If you elect to apply your overpayment against your estimated tax obligation, see Form IL-1040 Instructions for more information.